AR0gger/BalanceQ/README.md

 - "Molecules": Defines the Molecule class
-- "Balanced": Defines the Reaction and Balanced classes
+- "Balance": Defines the Reaction and Balanced classes